Learning to Trust the Swiss Schooling System

 Before I hit my breaking point, I decided to make a change, recognizing that letting go and looking at the positives of the system could only improve our experience.
 Sure things would be different if we were living in Australia but I realized the value of accepting and trusting my new home and its educational philosophy.
 Whenever I doubted the system, I reminded myself to look ahead.
 Switzerland is a thriving country, so their unique school system must work.
 I learned to trust their methods and take it easy.
 And if by magic, when I started to trust, my stress levels plummeted and my kids seemed happier and more successful in school.

-Everyone finds his or her path…
+Everyone finds their path…

 The fact that there isn’t one correct or best route in the Swiss schooling system resulted in most of my sleepless nights.
 Unlike in Australia, where almost everyone takes a similar path, here in Switzerland, there is a maze of routes to get students to their desired future profession.

 Once I understood this and believed in its worth, after watching my Swiss nephews (who are all older than my kids), taking their own unique paths, my anxiety began to ease.
 Yes, compulsory schooling finishes here after the 9th Grade, but in reality, it is just the beginning - from there students can take many different routes to reach their goals.
 Everyone seems to find his or her path eventually, and choosing one path doesn't mean you can't go down another in the future.

 I often wonder what my eldest daughter’s school journey would have been like if we had been patient.
 But in the end, even with her having to repeat third grade, everything has turned out just the way it should: she is a happy and well-adjusted fifteen-year-old, excited to apply for an apprenticeship.
 In the end, that extra year was a gift and we are making sure to take our time with our youngest who will begin school this year.